US expels Russian diplomats, imposes new round of sanctions

 The actions would represent the second major round of sanctions imposed by the Biden administration against Russia.
 Last month, the U.S. sanctioned seven mid-level and senior Russian officials, along with more than a dozen government entities, over a nearly fatal nerve-agent attack on opposition leader Alexei Navalny and his subsequent jailing.

-Associated Press writer Zeke Miller and AP Diplomatic Writer Matthew Lee in Kabul contributed.
+Associated Press writer Zeke Miller in Washington, Vladimir Isachenkov in Moscow and AP Diplomatic Writer Matthew Lee in Kabul contributed.